 Since yesterday.
 Lexie explained that hospice staff wasted no time: the body was wheeled out, the room cleaned, disinfected, and aired out for a day or so.
 Then someone else was moved in, and a new card went into the slot.
 It was all done very quietly, even the dying too, usually.
 She remembered an overheard wisecrack in the break room, some big guy, with a gray beard and a semi-booming voice: “Yeah, man, people are just dyin’ to see us.”
 She hadn’t laughed.

 Hancock was the name on the next door.
-Where she was headed.
+That’s where she was headed.
 The door was closed, but the nametag — yes– was still there.
 “Okay,” she said, “I’m here.
 Wish me luck.”

 “Call me back when you can,” Allyson said, as Lexie touched the red button.